Plitvice Lakes National Park Shows Croatia’s Natural Beauty

 Plitvice Lakes is not just a pretty sight.
 It's the result of a series of natural coincidences that are almost too perfect to be true.
 The karst landscape boasts a complex system of lakes and waterfalls that fall into sparkling emerald water and natural limestone dams called tufas.

-This is Croatia's largest national park, protecting 73,341 acres of land, most of which are forests and meadows.
-But the main draw is, of course, the water.
+This is Croatia's largest national park, protecting 73,341 acres of land, most of which is made up of forests and meadows.
+But water is the main draw.
 A series of 16 upper and lower lakes vary in steepness, relief and depth.
 As water passes through, it cascades down pale limestone cliffs, creating a breathtaking visual feast.

-Most people who visit come to see the Veliki Slap, the largest waterfall inside the park, which drops around 256 feet.
+Most people come to see Veliki Slap, the largest waterfall inside the park, which drops around 256 feet.
 It only takes a single look at a picture of Plitvice Lakes to understand why it's considered the best national park in all of Europe.

 Swimming in Plitvice Lakes: An Impossible Dream